Joker666/hono-starter/README.md

 # Hono Starter

-A Hono starter boilerplate for TypeScript with minimal dependencies and clean architecture.
+A Hono starter boilerplate for TypeScript with minimal dependencies and a clean architecture.
 All dependencies are initiated at the start of the application and passed to the controllers and services.
 A swagger API doc is attached in the static folder: `openapi.yaml`.